 A Simple Skin-Care Routine for Mature Skin Types

-Obviously, it’s important to wash your face.
-Cleansing your skin helps to remove excess oil, dirt and other impurities from the surface before they have the chance to clog your pores and cause subsequent breakouts.
-For the best results, your cleanser should target your mature skin concerns.
+Cleansing your skin helps to remove excess oil, dirt and other impurities from the surface before they have the chance to clog your pores.
 Because dry skin can exacerbate the look of wrinkles, you’ll want to make sure your cleanser doesn’t strip your skin of natural oils.
-To keep your complexion clean and hydrated at the same time, reach for CeraVe’s Hydrating Facial Cleanser.
+One of our favorites is the CeraVe Cream-to-Foam Hydration Facial Cleanser.
 It’s packed with ceramides and hyaluronic acid to keep skin hydrated and healthy.

 Between acne scars, sun damage, air pollution and hormonal fluctuations, dark spots are incredibly common.
-Thankfully, you can fight hyperpigmentation with the Garnier SkinActive Clearly Brighter Dark Spot Corrector, which promotes surface cell turnover to improve the look of dark spots and reveal younger-looking skin.
+To help fight hyperpigmentation, try using Kiehl's Clearly Corrective Dark Spot Solution, which promotes surface cell turnover to improve the look of dark spots and reveal younger-looking skin.

-Regardless of age or skin type, you’re always at risk of sun damage if you don’t adequately protect yourself from the sun’s harmful UVA and UVB rays.
-Not only can UV rays cause sunburns, but they can also cause wrinkles, dark spots and even some cancers.
+Regardless of age or skin type, you’re always at risk of sun damage.
+To protect your skin from UVA and UVB rays, it’s important to apply an SPF of 30 or higher every day.
 We like the La Roche-Posay Anthelios AOX Antioxidant Serum SPF.
-This multi-use product not only helps defend and protect your skin from future sun damage, but it also works to improve the damage that has already been done.
-The serum-meets-sunscreen has a smooth, quick-drying texture and packs antioxidant properties that help reduce the appearance of fine lines and dark spots.
+This multi-use product not only helps defend and protect your skin from future sun damage, but its antioxidant-rich formula also works to improve the damage that has already been done.
+The serum-meets-sunscreen has a smooth, quick-drying texture, too.

 STEP 6: Incorporate a Face Mask